Grunet/cloud-native-honeypot/packages/aws-cloudformation/SECURITY.md

 That way there's no way to compromise them (since they won't exist).

+## Supply Chain Security

+Both cfn-lint and cfn-guard should be getting cached in CI.

 ## Tools in Place

 ### Security Static Analysis